R-YYY/happy-eliminate/README.md

 # happy-eliminate

-Download the XXL.exe and run.
+Download the Release.win32.exe and run.